emamagic/Android-Multi-Module/README.md

 # [Android-Multi-Module-App](https://github.com/emamagic/Android-Multi-Module)

 **NOTE**
-this is a sample for android multi module application
+this is a sample template for android multi module application, I am working on to do my best for extending this app

+**TODO**
+complete modules functionality and write testing

 **Dependencies**
 1. MVI